Eucharistic miracle: Eucharist surviving fire

+In June 2023, a church in Orlando, Florida burnt down, but while both the altar and the tabernacle were incinerated, a sole Eucharistic Host, covered under the ash, survived the fire.

-Appearance of image of Jesus
+Appearance of images of Jesus

-Two eucharistic miracles were reported in the 21st century in Kerala, India, both of which involved an image that resembles Jesus appearing on consecrated host.
+Two Eucharistic miracles were reported in the 21st century in Kerala, India, both of which involved an image that resembles Jesus akin to a burnt portrait on bread appearing on consecrated host.
 One was at Chirattakonam in Kollam district, and the other was at Vilakkannur in Naduvil.

+Multiplying hosts

+In 2023, a Catholic church in Thomaston, United States, reported that the hosts they distributed for communion never ran out.
+The Catholic Church is still investigating the event.